Wordless novel: Decline

 The popularity of wordless novels peaked around 1929 to 1931, when "talkies" were introduced and began to supersede silent films.
 In the 1930s the Nazis in Germany suppressed and detained many printmakers and banned Masereel's works as "degenerate art".
-Following World War II, US censors suppressed books with socialist views, including the works of Lynd Ward, on whom the FBI kept files over his socialist sympathies; this censorship has made early editions of wordless novels scarce collectors' items in the US.
+Following World War II, US censors suppressed books with socialist views, including the works of Lynd Ward, on whom the FBI kept files over his socialist sympathies; this censorship has made early editions of wordless novels scarce collector's items in the US.

 By the 1940s, most artists had given up on the genre.
 The most devoted practitioners, Masereel and Ward, moved on to other work for which they became better known; Masereel's obituary did not even mention his wordless novels.
 Many wordless novels remained out of print until the rise of the graphic novel revived interest amongst readers and publishers in the early 21st century.